Kwiziq community member

 I thought whether we use partitve articles should depends on the thing we modify instead of the verb

-This question relates to:French lesson "Faire de, jouer à : talking about leisure activities"
+This question relates to:French lesson "Faire de, jouer à : talking about sports, hobbies and leisure activities"

 But 'faire' does not take any preposition here, "du" (tennis) is partitive articles.